cogsandsquigs/nand7400/README.md

 To get started building, you should first familiarize yourself with the project structure.
 There are 3 main packages in this repository:

 -   `nand7400`: The rust library itself.
-This contains bindings to `UniFFI` under the `uniffi` feature.
-The cargo workspace file for this is `Cargo.toml`.
+It has no dependencies to UniFFI or Swift, and is the core of the project.

+-   `nand7400-ffi`: This is the binding library that is the glue between Rust and Swift.
+It does this through Mozilla's [UniFFI](https://github.com/mozilla/uniffi-rs), and it also contains a wrapper rust library that is used to execute `uniffi-bindgen` commands.

--   `bindings/swift`: The Swift package that binds to the `nand7400` rust library.
+-   `nand7400-bindings/swift`: The Swift package that binds to the `nand7400` rust library.
 The package file for this is `Package.swift`.

--   `uniffi-bindgen`: A wrapper rust library that is used to execute `uniffi-bindgen` commands.
-The cargo workspace file for this is `Cargo.toml`.

 ### Rust